Asonance11/buymezobo/log.md

 views ---- no more doing views, it's irrelevant comments -- done this

-# 21 June , your chainging of getCreatorPosts was good, but it fucked shit up, convert it to api
+# 21 June , your changing of getCreatorPosts was good, but it fucked shit up, convert it to api